 At Arabba, the old double chair lift from the village to Portados at mid-mountain is being exchanged by an 8-seater gondola.
-This links with a higher quick chair that gets you on the way to Passo Pordoi, improving traffic flow on the clockwise Sella Ronda circuit.
-In a radical upgrade, the Gran Paradiso button lift at Piz Sella is being taken place by a covered 8-seater with heated seats Italy s first, apparently; seats are in a striking blue, you ll be excited to hear.
+This connects with a higher quick chair that gets you on the way to Passo Pordoi, improving traffic flow on the clockwise Sella Ronda circuit.
+In a profound upgrade, the Gran Paradiso button lift at Piz Sella is being swapped for a covered 8-seater with heated seats Italy's first, apparently; seats are in a compelling blue, you ll be excited to hear.

-- Best steep pistes on the Sella Ronda, aswell as being in the shade
+- Finest steep pistes on the Sella Ronda, aswell as being in the shade

-- Accesses a huge network of connected slopes; suits intermediates very well
+- Accesses a huge network of linked slopes; suits intermediates very well

 - Glacier option nearby